 Nevertheless, the aggressive promotion and existence of a high profile stripclub on the Rynek has upset enough people to make it the subject of our weekly poll.

 Should stripclubs be allowed to operate on the market square?
-We want your opinion, so please vote in the poll below, comment using the Facebook box at the bottom of the page, or join the debate on Wrocław expats.
+We want your opinion, so please vote in the poll below, comment using the Facebook box at the bottom of the page.